fossmanjack/manciple-rn/doc/main.md

 Honestly I'm not sure this is feasible to do without a database of some kind, because at least that way it would be pretty straightforward to simply log the dispatches and play them back when a client connected, but I'm gonna soldier on.
-I think the "save the _Pantries after every dispatch" is workable, it's just a question of keeping the file in sync with the remote.
+I think the "save the _Lists after every dispatch" is workable, it's just a question of keeping the file in sync with the remote.
 Maybe compare hashes every so often?